KasztanBodziu/small_gastronomy_project/description.md

 ## Special Features
 ### Customizable Menu
 One of the highlights of dining at Ouzza Restaurant is the ability to customize your meal.
 Our build-your-own pizza option allows you to create a pizza that perfectly suits your tastes.
 Choose from a wide range of toppings and watch as our chefs prepare your pizza in our open kitchen.

+### Catering and Events
+Planning a special event?
+Ouzza Restaurant offers catering services for parties, corporate events, and family gatherings.
+Our team will work with you to create a customized menu that fits your needs and ensures a memorable experience for your guests.
+We also offer private dining options for those looking to host an event in a more intimate setting.